 There are approximately 200,000 new cases of prostate cancer diagnosed each year.
 The vast majority are caught at early stages—thanks to concerted screening efforts—and most can be controlled through a comprehensive multimodal holistic approach aimed at reducing inflammation, a key driver of the disease.

-“I believe that 80% of prostate cancer surgeries in the US are unnecessary, and it appalls me to observe an increasing trend of urologists purchasing their own radiation units, hiring a radiotherapist, and then benefiting from the added income from the high facility fee,” said Aaron Katz, MD, Director of Holistic Urology at Columbia University Medical Center
+“I believe that 80% of prostate cancer surgeries in the US are unnecessary, and it appalls me to observe an increasing trend of urologists purchasing their own radiation units, hiring a radiotherapist, and then benefiting from the added income from the high facility fee,” said Aaron Katz, MD, Director of Holistic Urology at Columbia University Medical Center, New York.

 “I have decided to make it my mission to increase patient access to holistic treatments.
 I believe there is potential to help tens of thousands of men and women” currently living with urologic cancers or other urologic diseases, said Dr. Katz.